MooersLab/latextips/README.md

 ## Use Emacs for writing math equations

 Overleaf does not support code snippets.
-Emacs's yasnippet package supports eases creation of snippets.
+Emacs's [yasnippet](https://github.com/joaotavora/yasnippet) package supports eases creation of snippets.
 Emacs has great support for writing in LaTeX.
-Snippets and especially the auto-snippet package can ease the writing of equations.
+Snippets and especially the [LaTeX-auto-acitvating-snippets package](https://github.com/tecosaur/LaTeX-auto-activating-snippets) can ease the writing of equations.
+The Swedish mathematician Mark Olson provides an [awesome demo](https://www.youtube.com/watch?v=5cGsiRtBK9I) of these features in a short video.

 Overleaf is not the best environment for writing a lot of equations.
-If Emacs is overwhelming, use the GUI-driven equation editor in LyX or use the LaTeXiT.app to typeset the math equations.
+If snippets in Emacs is too overwhelming, use the GUI-driven equation editor in [LyX](https://www.lyx.org/) or use the [LaTeXiT.app](https://www.chachatelier.fr/latexit/) to typeset the math equations and paste the assembled code into your LaTeX document.

 ## Multipart documents